MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-migration-issues.md

 ## Shared Dataverse environments

 The Dual Write framework doesn't support linking two finance and operations app environments to the same Dataverse environment.
-If you have a Dataverse environment that is shared with both the following items, you must either duplicate the Dataverse environment or split it:
+If you have a Dataverse environment that is shared with both of the following, you must either duplicate the Dataverse environment or split it:

 - A finance and operations app
 - A current Human Resources environment